Float Fishing For Trout – An Expert Guides Best Tips

 They are also very sensitive floats for subtle bites and they come in a variety of sizes.
 They are my go-to float when trout fishing and guiding for trout.

 I mostly use the size #2 and 3 floats for trout fishing on most normal trout sizes rivers but for bigger rivers, I will go up to the #4 and #5.
 Get Drennan Loafer floats at FishUSA -HERE

 Don’t forget to get yourself the Drennan float caps to secure these floats to the line.

 For more information on the best floats and why and how to improve the use of them check out my page 5 Best Floats For 2021

 I have written a few articles about leaders simply because I know this is where guys mess up and that means less fish.
 I have been experimenting with leaders of all sizes and brands for over 30 years.

 You should know that not all leader brands rate their leaders properly.
-I catch all kinds of steelhead on 3-pound and 4-pound Drennan leader, not because it’s just a super-strong leader, but because 4-pound Drennan is actually closer to true 8-pound test.
-8-pound leader is usually too thick for trout and they will see the line and not bite.
+I catch all kinds of steelhead on a 3-pound and 4-pound Drennan leader, not because it’s just a super-strong leader, but because a 4-pound Drennan is actually closer to a true 8-pound test.
+An 8-pound leader is usually too thick for trout and they will see the line and not bite.

 Other 4-pound leaders might be closer to a 3-pound test and that means they might break too much, especially if it’s a cheap brand.